 A triplet (O, OE, I) of one-way signals defining a tri-state I/O port is represented by the TSTriple object.
-Such objects are only containers for signals that are intended to be later connected to a tri-state I/O buffer, and cannot be used in fragments.
+Such objects are only containers for signals that are intended to be later connected to a tri-state I/O buffer, and cannot be used as module specials.
 Such objects, however, should be kept in the design as long as possible as they allow the individual one-way signals to be manipulated in a non-ambiguous way.

-The object that can be used in a Fragment is Tristate, and it behaves exactly like an instance of a tri-state I/O buffer that would be defined as follows:
+The object that can be used in as a module special is Tristate, and it behaves exactly like an instance of a tri-state I/O buffer that would be defined as follows: